marioestima/todo---react/README.md

 # todo---react
-this is a todo list applicatio
+this is a todo list application, im learning react js and i made this project to improve my programming skills